What is covered by LOLER?

 What are the requirements for inspection?

-In general, if the equipment lifts people or directly attaches a load, for example chains or web slings, then it requires two inspections per annum.
+In general, if the equipment lifts people or directly attaches a load (such as lifting tackle) then it requires an inspection every six months.

-Most other equipment will require one examination per annum.
+Most other equipment will require an inspection once a year.
 However, be aware there are exceptions so if you are in doubt, please contact us and we will be happy to offer advice.

 What is a LOLER Thorough Examination?